Parroting Trump, GOP primary losers cast doubt on elections

 “I have reasons to believe extensive malfeasance occurred in the June 2022 primary,” Peters wrote in her recount request, “and that the apparent outcome of this election does not reflect the will of Colorado voters not only for myself but also for many other America First statewide and local primary candidates.”

-America First is a coalition of conservative candidates and officeholders who, among other things, promote the falsehood that Democrat Joe Biden did win the 2020 presidential election.
+America First is a coalition of conservative candidates and officeholders who, among other things, promote the falsehood that Democrat Joe Biden did not win the 2020 presidential election.

 This idea has seeped deeply into this year’s Republican primaries, which have revealed a new political strategy among numerous candidates: running on a platform that denies President Donald Trump’s defeat two years ago.
 As some of those candidates lose their own races, they are reaching new frontiers in election denial by insisting that those primaries, too, were rigged.